AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/push-to-origin.md

 # Pushing to origin

-Pushing commits from your local branch to a remote branch creates a remote copy of the changes on your local branch.
+Pushing commits from your local branch to origin creates a remote copy of the changes on your local branch in your repository.
+In this case, you will push to a remote branch in the repository you have forked from `OpenScPCA/analysis`.
 This means your changes are now present both locally on your computer and on GitHub.

 !!! note "Learn about pushing to origin"